 Pros:

-- Wi‑Fi connectivity allows remote control and smart home convenience
+- Wi-Fi connectivity allows remote control and easier schedule adjustments.

-- Washable filter and continuous drainage help reduce maintenance
+- Washable filter and continuous drainage support reduce routine maintenance.

 Cons: